howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 ![](http://imgur.com/HNdmas3.png)

-Having the `Email-and-Password` auth provider enabled adds two new mutations to the project's schema:
+Having the `Email-and-Password` auth provider enabled adds two new mutations to the project's API:

 ```graphql
 # 1. Create new user